foundersandcoders/old-coursebook/patterns/week2/refactoring.md

 ## What is it?

-Refactoring is a disciplined technique for restructuring an *existing* body of code, altering its internal structure without changing its external behaviour.
+Refactoring is a disciplined technique for restructuring an *existing* body of code- altering its internal structure without changing its external behaviour.

 ## When would you want to do it?